Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 \subsubsection{Regularization}

 After obtaining the expression for the commutator of normal-ordered operators, it is necessary to multiply it with the corresponding matrix elements.
 This step is implemented by the \lstinline{regulate(filterbody)} function, which performs three main tasks: multiplying the previously derived {\tt .cmtRule} commutator expression by the matrix elements, filtering the terms according to the desired many-body rank, and finally simplifying the expression by contracting Kronecker delta indices.
 The detailed procedure is as follows: \begin{enumerate} \item Multiplication by matrix elements of operators.
 The {\tt .cmtRule} expression is passed internally and multiplied by the interaction matrix elements.
-Note that the prefactors of all operators are dropped out at this stage and they will be included later.
+Note that the prefactors of all operators are dropped at this stage and they will be included later.
 In the code, the matrix element for the left operator is denoted by "G", and for the right operator by "H".
 The indices of these matrix elements correspond to those initially provided when defining the operators.

 \item Filtering by the properties of operators.
 Specific contraction terms are then filtered based on the number of indices attached to the operator symbol "A".
 This filtering is controlled by the \lstinline{filterbody} parameter.
 By default (\lstinline{filterbody=None}), all many-body terms are retained.
-When \lstinline{filterbody=k} (k is int) is specified, only expressions that contract to the $k$-body operator are output and stored in the {\tt .filterTerms} attribute.
+When \lstinline{filterbody=k} (where k is an integer) is specified, only expressions that contract to the $k$-body operator are output and stored in the {\tt .filterTerms} attribute.

 \item Simplification and re-indexing.
-For the filtered expression, the program simplifies it by contracting indices via the Kronecker deltas.
+The program simplifies the filtered expression by contracting indices via the Kronecker deltas.
 New dummy summation indices are then generated, starting from "a" and proceeding in alphabetical order.
 These indices are preferentially assigned to the normal-ordered operator symbols "A".
 This ensures that within the same many-body term, the indices of the normal-ordered operators remain consistent.
 The final, canonicalized expression is stored in the {\tt .canon} attribute.

-\end{enumerate} Consider the commutator of one-body and tow-body operators derived previously, which yields contractions from zero-body to two-body terms, by setting the parameter \lstinline{filterbody=1}, we can filter out and obtain the expression for all the one-body terms.
+\end{enumerate} Consider the commutator of one-body and tow-body operators derived previously, which yields contractions from zero-body to two-body terms.
+By setting the parameter \lstinline{filterbody=1}, we can filter out and obtain the expression for all the one-body terms: